rocky-linux/documentation/docs/desktop/gnome/flatpak.md

 Memorizing the list of commands is unnecessary, but knowing how to get to the list and using the option `--help` is a good idea.

-!!! warning
+!!! warning "Rocky Linux 8.x and `flatpak search`"

-    If you are on a version of Rocky Linux 9.x, you will experience this bug.
+    If you are on a version of Rocky Linux 8.x, you will experience this bug.
 When running the command:

     ```bash
     flatpak search [packagename]